-Compared to the rest of the Silicon Valley market, the Heritage District region has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Silicon Valley market, the Heritage District submarket has higher rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 11 listings have been made available, which means leases are probably leasing quickly.
+In the last 90 days, 13 listings have been listed, which means new listings might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 36% of the office spaces in the Heritage District are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 46% of the listings in the Heritage District are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Public administration is the dominant industry in this region.
 Commute by bike is the most popular way to get to work amongst Heritage District occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.